claucookie/kotlin-repos-android/README.md

 ## Testing

-No tests for now, they were not part of the exercise.
+Unit tests for the data, domain and presentation layer.